WireChaser/Project2/README.md

 **FIFO**
 1. Used for buffering packets within nodes and routers.
 2. Supports write and read operations and provides full and empty status signals.

+## Design Choices and Limitations
+- **Conditional Round-Robin Arbitration:** The router employs a conditional round-robin arbitration scheme to handle port contention.
+   - **Contention Resolution:** If multiple packets are destined for the same output port in a given cycle, the arbiter grants access to one packet, and the others are queued for subsequent cycles using a round-robin approach to ensure fairness
+   - **No Contention Optimization:** If each of the four input ports has a packet destined for a different output port, the routing is performed instantly without arbitration, maximizing throughput in scenarios without contention.

 ## Design Issues and Optimization
 **Issues:**